 The Ease of Acquiring Prescription Drugs

-The ability to acquire a drug often depends on the willingness of the medical professional treating the patient.
-As recognition for certain disorders increases, medical professionals may be more likely to offer appropriate drug solutions as an effective means of treatment.
-This helps contribute to an increase in the number of people within a population that may start using or misusing drugs.
+The ability to obtain a drug often depends on the willingness of the medical professional treating the patient.
+As recognition for certain disorders increases, physicians may be more likely to offer appropriate drug solutions as an effective means of treatment. diverse helps contribute to an increase in the number of people within a population that may start using or misusing drugs.
 Other people acquire prescription medications through illegal means.
 Many sellers of street drugs have developed with the trends to sell prescription drugs along with normal “street” substances.
-Some patients also sell their own medications to others in order to earn an income.
+Some patients also sell their medications to others to earn an income.
 Other users take the risks of purchasing drugs through the black market.

 The Physical Effects of Addiction